Available for Interviews: Dr. Mimi Secor

 Interview: Dr. Mimi Secor

 Dr. Mimi Secor, DNP, FNP-BC, FAANP, FAAN, is a Nurse Practitioner, Educator, Health/Fitness Advocate.
 She is also a popular National Speaker and Consultant, educating advanced practice clinicians and consumers around the country and the world.
-She is the author of the #1 International bestselling book, Debut a New You: Transforming Your Life at Any Age.
+She is the author of the #1 International bestselling book, Debut a New You: Transforming Your Life at Any Age, and the newest title: Healthy & Fit at Any Age: A Guide to Creating Mindset, Nutrition, and Exercise Habits for Busy Women.

 Director of Public Relations